 click here .

-Returning students who have not attended in 1 year or more must also re-apply for admission.
+Returning students who have not attended in the last year must also re-apply for admission.

 Newstudents must pay $20 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

-Returning students who have not attended in 1 year or more must pay a $10 non-refundable college application fee online, at Enrollment Services, or at the Business Office.
+Returning students who have not attended in the last year must pay a $10 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

 New students must attend a free online College Orientationprior to course registration, otherwise a "hold" will be placed on student's account.
 For more information, go to College Orientation .